 News from Ranger Ben Masterman

-Please click here if you are interested in the review of the Wellington Park Management Plan.
+Please click here if you are interested in the new Wellington Park Management Plan.

 Pinnacle Road: winter access

 For information regarding closures of Pinnacle Road, please visit the Hobart City Council website.

 Do your research before you visit as there is no information centre in the Park.
 Download maps and publications or collect them from the local Service Tasmania shop.
 Check sightseeing and facilities information.
 Read about the natural and cultural values of Wellington Park and consider things to do in the Park.